Counselling

 What happens in a counselling session?

-In the first session the counsellor explains what counselling is and how it may be helpful for the young person, then they can decide whether or not to take up this offer.
+In the first session the counsellor explains what counselling is and how it may be helpful for the young person, then they can decide to take up this offer or not.

 Counselling is confidential – this means that counsellors don’t tell anyone else what is said in a session.
 The only exception is when the counsellors are concerned about someone’s safety, in which case the school safeguarding procedures are followed.